 Determining the appropriate scope of analysis and report for your needs and circumstances starts with a brief phone conversation with one of our valuation experts.
 See our list of topics for this initial conversation.
 Call us for a sample business valuation report.

-Al Statz is President and founder of Exit Strategies Group, Inc. which has four California offices.
-He is a certified business appraiser (ASA and CBA) and a Merger & Acquisition Master Intermediary (M&AMI).
-He can be reached at 707-781-8580 or firstname.lastname@example.org.
+Valuations play a part in all strategic transactions, tax, and many litigation matters.
+Al Statz is President and founder of Exit Strategies Group, Inc. which has four California offices and has been selling and appraising businesses since 2002.
+Al is an accredited business appraiser (ASA and CBA) and a Merger & Acquisition Master Intermediary (M&AMI).
+For additional information or advice on a current situation, please do not hesitate to call Al at 707-781-8580 or Email email@example.com.

 * These terms are from the NACVA/IBA business valuation standards, effective June 1, 2017.
 Please note that ASA, AICPA (which publishes SSVS) and The Appraisal Foundation (publisher of USPAP) each use somewhat different terminology in their standards.
 The NACVA/IBA terms used here are generally understood by experienced valuation professionals following these different standards.
 Exit Strategies does not represent the AICPA, ASA, IBA, NACVA, or Appraisal Foundation and the views expressed here are solely our own and are not the official position of these organizations.